-Andy is a reporter based in New York City, though raised on an Iowa farm.
-She has written for The Nation, Al Jazeera, The Atlantic, The Guardian, and others.
-She won a 2012 Society of Professional Journalists Award for Reporting Events of Public Importance and was a fellow in USC Annenberg’s Knight Grant for Reporting on Religion in American Public Life.
+Andy Kopsa is an award winning journalist.
+Raised on a farm in Grundy County, Iowa, she is based in New York City.
+She has written for The New York Times, The Nation, Al Jazeera, The Atlantic, The Guardian, TIME and others.
+She won a Society of Professional Journalists Award for Reporting Events of Public Importance and was a fellow at University of Southern California Annenberg’s Center Knight Grant for Reporting on Religion in American Public Life.

 I don’t specialize in one thing.
 However most of my work focuses on some aspect of women’s issues (which for me includes poverty, access to abortion and reproductive healthcare, equal pay, domestic violence, rape) and issues that impact the LGBTQ community.